gvwilson/sensibleadventures/nardica/nardica.md

 and then discovered that she felt relieved that people knew she was different---even by clone standards---and didn't seem to care.

-"Here, why'n't you have a look at 'em?"
-Honesty's First said.
-"No, no, take 'em," she insisted as Iffy started to demur.
-"Bring 'em along back next time you come by.
-Kappa?"

-"Kappa,"
-Iffy agreed,
-replacing the drone in the box and pocketing it.

 Honesty's First picked up her own long-cold tea.
-"Thanks.
+"Well,
+if anythin' comes t' mind,
+you come by an' scutch us, aright?
-Y'oughta come by more often---there'd be plenty for you t' do, an' we's alluz happy t'have one more fer dinner."
+And even if nothin' does---there'd be plenty for you t' do, an' we's alluz happy t'have one more fer dinner."

 "Thanks," Iffy mumbled,
 uncomfortable as always with kindness.
-She drained the last of her own tea, clicked the three-part drone back together, and stood up.
+She drained the last of her own tea and stood up.
 "I gotta get back t' help Aunt Naggie do th' shopping."

 "Sure," Honesty said.